QuickenLoans/quickenloans-oss/PROPOSAL.md

   1. In your own Fork of this repository create a new file
     + Named similar to your project
     + Use the [Proposal Template] as a starting point
-    + Fill in the required fields: name, repoURL, and type
+    + Fill in the required fields
     + Additional fields may be suggested as part of the review process
   2. Submit a Pull Request from a branch in your Fork to the "master" branch in this repository.